 The self-paced courses can be watched on all computers and devices – Mac, PC, Mobile and Tablet – with an Internet connection and a modern internet browser (see "What Web Browser do you recommend" below).
 You will need an email account and an up-to-date web browser.

-For the live sessions on Zoom you will need a computer or laptop – Mac, PC – with Internet connection, a webcam, microphone and speakers (usually in-built).
+For the live sessions on Zoom you will need a computer or laptop – Mac/PC – with Internet connection, a webcam, microphone and speakers (usually in-built).
 You need high speed Wi-Fi with full bars signal that doesn’t drop out and a modern internet browser (see "What Web Browser do you recommend" below).
-For help joining a session see Zoom support here.
-It is also useful to have a secondary device to join via the Zoom link if possible to assist sharing your work in progress during (eg a smartphone with in-built camera or ipad/tablet), if possible.
+Technical support is available if you experience difficulties accessing the course.

 What web browser do you recommend?